moovatom/moovatom-api-ruby-library/README.md

 After a successful response the `@uuid` variable of your MoovEngine object will be set to the uuid assigned by Moovatom.
 The encode action implemented on Moovatom's servers differs slightly from the other four actions.
 Once the encoding is complete Moovatom's servers will send a response to the call back URL you set in the `@callbackurl` instance variable.
 Your app should define a controller (or url handler if it's a [Sinatra](http://www.sinatrarb.com/) app) that will process these callbacks to save/update the video's details in your database.
 The body of the callback sent by Moovatom looks exactly like the response from a `get_details()` request.

-Additionally, the video you are uploading to Moovatom must be in a publicly accessibly location.
+Additionally, the video you are uploading to Moovatom must be in a _publicly accessibly location_.
 Moovatom will attempt to transfer that video from the url you define in the `@sourcefile` instance variable.
 The ability to upload a video directly is planned for a future version of the API and this gem.

 For more specific information about the Moovatom API please see the [documentation](http://moovatom.com/support/v2/api.html).

 ## Cancel

 If you decide, for whatever reason, that you no longer need or want a specific video on Moovatom you can cancel its encoding anytime __before it finishes__ using the `cancel()` method.
-A cancel request will POST the uuid, username and userkey instance variables from your MoovEngine object using the `send_request()` method.
+A cancel request will POST the _uuid_, _username_ and _userkey_ instance variables from your MoovEngine object using the `send_request()` method.
 The body of the Moovatom response will contain a message telling you whether or not you successfully cancelled your video:

 ```ruby
 me = MoovAtom::MoovEngine.new(uuid: 'j9i8h7g6f5e4d3c2b1a') do |me|